The strongest objections — and the honest answers

 The Trust Collective makes the values explicit.
 It writes them down, in public, in a process designed to represent everyone.
 It holds them transparently, so every decision can be audited against them.
 And it builds in the mechanisms to change them — openly, collectively, with the consent of the people they govern.

 The question was never whether values get encoded.
 They always do.
 The question is whose values, by what process, with what transparency, and answerable to whom.
-Every system that has ever governed human life has answered that question.
-The Trust Collective answers it more honestly than any that came before.

 This is the most important objection in this document.
-Not because it is the most hostile — it isn’t.
+Not because it is the most hostile — it is not.
 Because it comes from the right place.
 The person asking this question cares.
 They believe the science.
 They are already doing what they can.
 They just want to know why the radical restructuring is necessary when smarter, more targeted interventions might do the job.

 They deserve the most honest answer we have.